Constraining the four-light quark operators in the SMEFT with multijet and VBF processes at linear level

 In order to get an estimate of how the limits would change when uncertainties on the interference are considered, we compare the results from the previous formula against the ones from

-where $\Delta^{1/\Lambda^2}_i$ contains the theoretical errors on each interference differential distribution.
+where $\Delta^{1/\Lambda^2}_i$ contains the theoretical errors on each interference differential distribution, {\it i.e.} the numerical and scale-variation ones.
+This includes the correlations between bins, as the same scale is chosen for all of them.
 Among the possibilities that are obtained when adding or subtracting these terms, the one that gives the largest bounds is considered.
-Numerical uncertainties are summed in quadrature, while scale variations are combined linearly to partially account for their correlations between all the operators \cite{2j_tevatron}.
-Since the full correlation matrices are not available, only the limits from Eq. \eqref{chisq} are reported, while the ones from Eq. \eqref{chisq_2} are used for comparison.
+For the distributions generated by us, numerical uncertainties are summed in quadrature, while scale variations are combined linearly to partially account for their correlations between all the operators \cite{2j_tevatron}.
+Since the full correlation matrices are not available for all the processes, only the limits from Eq. \eqref{chisq} are reported, while the ones from Eq. \eqref{chisq_2} are used for comparison.
 For each operator, the individual bounds are obtained by setting all the other coefficients to 0 in the $\chi^2$ formulas above, while for the marginalised limits they are set to the values that minimise the $\chi^2$ function along their directions.